Introduction

 .. note::

-When launching virtual machines, you may find yourself issues with
+When launching virtual machines, you may have issues with quota overruns:

 .. code-block:: console